sf-wdi-22-23/modules-23/w04-associations-and-auth/d02-dawn-Cookies-and-Sessions/README.md

 Reading and Writing Cookies -- Using cookie-parser

 Cookies can be done without the cookie-parser module, just like requests can be done without body-parser!
 But it isn't as nice.
-We are going to just strait to cookie-parser.
+We are going to just straight to cookie-parser.
 [Look here](no-cookie-parser.js) for an example of setting cookies without cookie-parser if you are curious.

 Cookie-parser will make it so you don't have to deal with string manipulation, and can just manipulate an object of key-value pairs.
 (We did the same thing with body-parser middleware).